xavierdhjr/msu-cse491-2013/hw3.rst

 4. Write an HTML output script named 'make-html.py' in the top-level directory (above 'drinkz' and 'bin').

-   This script should create a directory 'drinkz', and four files within it: 'index.html', 'recipes.html', 'inventory.html', and 'liquor_types.html'.
+   This script should create a directory 'html', and four files within it: 'index.html', 'recipes.html', 'inventory.html', and 'liquor_types.html'.
 They should be created by the script *from the information in your database* using the db.py functions!